Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Included in the box is a mount for placing the Arlo Go above doorways.
 Which is exactly what I did.
 Unlike the Arlo Pro and Pro 2, there isn’t a magnetic mount, which makes installing fairly painless.
 In the case of the Arlo Go, you’ll need to screw in 2-3 screws and then thread the camera onto the mount.

 And therein lies another problem.
 If you want to remove the Arlo Go for charging, it won’t be as simple as grabbing it, much like the Arlo Pro.
-With that caveat, though, comes a bit more security, as it’s much more difficult for someone to walk away with the camera since it can’t just be yanked off its mount.
+With that caveat, though, comes a bit more security, as it’s much more difficult for someone to walk away with the camera since it can’t just be yanked off its mount, so it’ll give you some peace of mind with leaving it outside like the best outdoor security camera.

 That all in mind, the mount is steady and can be adjusted in just about any direction you can think of.